mateuszlisowsky/mateuszlisowsky/README.md

 ### Hello! 😊

-🔴 My name is Mateusz and I'm currently a freshly-baked web development apprentice - mainly focusing front-end, but having back-end in mind as well.
+🔴 My name is Mateusz and I'm currently a freshly-baked web development apprentice - mainly focusing on front-end, but having back-end in mind as well.

 ### My biggest projects, so far! 💡